 This research program is highly interdisciplinary, and a central contribution of my work is the way it connects the Distributed Cognition framework with cognitive/neural mechanisms recently proposed by Embodied and Enactive Cognition theories.

-At the domain level, this research approach brings together questions, concepts, and methods from Education, Philosophy of Science, Cognitive Psychology, Cognitive Neuroscience and Human-Computer Interaction Design.
+At the domain level, this research approach brings together questions, concepts, and methods from Education, Philosophy of Science, Cognitive Neuroscience and Interaction Design.